Bahnhofstraße 4

 96173 Oberhaid

 The perfect pleasure tour in the land of wine!
-Roam the riverside landscapes along the Main between Oberhaid and Haßfurt, head to old knights' chapels and historic castles.
+Roam the riverside landscapes along the Main between Oberhaid and Haßfurt, head for old knights' chapels and historic castles.

 A cycling tour for connoisseurs, culture lovers and nature lovers.